 A non-toxic, non-hazardous stable mineral.
 You can download the Safety Data Sheet from the documentation tab.

-LKAB Minerals offers all the support we can to help you with your Gypsol screed projects.
+LKAB Minerals can provide support to assist with your Gypsol screed projects.

 The internal support we offer consists of: